 Ron & Rusty Kurenda

-Ron & Rusty Kurenda are founding members of the Saskatchewan Craft Council.
-In 2008, after 35 years marketing work for 40 to 50 other Saskatchewan artists, they retired from their retail pottery shop in downtown Saskatoon.
+Ron & Rusty Kurenda were founding members of the Saskatchewan Craft Council in 1975.
+In 2008, after 35 years of marketing work for 40 to 50 other Saskatchewan artists, they retired from their retail pottery shop in downtown Saskatoon.

-Their first love continues to be functional work; purposeful pieces which are a joy to own, a pleasure to use and a tasteful gift to give others.
-It is with great attention to detail and function that Ron and Rusty carefully handcraft each distinctive piece.
+Ron & Rusty’s first love was functional work: purposeful pieces which are a joy to own, a pleasure to use, and a tasteful gift to give others.
+It is with great attention to detail and function that they carefully handcrafted each distinctive piece.

 Rusty began her training with private classes in the winter of 1972, followed by classes with Folmer Hansen and David Ross at the Summer School of the Arts, Fort Qu’Appelle, Saskatchewan.
-Yet even 36 years later, they continue to develop their technical and artistic skills by attending workshops and seminars with some of the greats in the ceramic world including Daniel Rhodes, Carlton Ball, Joe Fafard, Michael Cardew, Robin Hopper, Bill Shinn and John Chalke and David Leach.
+Yet even 36 years later, Ron & Rusty continued to develop their technical and artistic skills by attending workshops and seminars with some of the greats in the ceramic world including Daniel Rhodes, Carlton Ball, Joe Fafard, Michael Cardew, Robin Hopper, Bill Shinn and John Chalke and David Leach.
 Sadly, Rusty Kurenda passed away in 2017.
 Ron continues to enjoy devoting his time to pottery.